INTERDISCIPLINARY URBAN RESEARCH

 COGNITIVE DIMENSIONS OF THE BODY FORMED BY CITY

-Looking at the human as a mechanical body through the car and perceiving its physical existence in a car space.
-Approaching the human as a moving body that constantly changes places in the city through the car.
+Viewing the human as a mechanical body through the lens of the car, perceiving their physical existence within the car's space.
+Considering the human as a moving body, constantly changing places in the city through the vehicle.

-Defining the individual and social relations of the driver and the bond he/she establishes with the urban space through the car.
-Interpreting all these through the forms of movement that the body performs with the car in the city.
+Exploring the individual and social relationships of the driver, along with the bond they form with urban space through the car.
+Interpreting these dynamics through the movements the body performs with the car in the city.

-Evaluating the ongoing relationship between the city and the human, based on mutual inclusion and limitation, through the car.
-Thinking of the driver as a singular body that is detached, separated, and removed from a larger whole in the social plane.
+Evaluating the evolving relationship between the city and the human, shaped by mutual inclusion and limitation, as mediated by the car.
+Imagining the driver as a singular body—detached, separated, and removed from a social whole.

 PLACELESSNESS